woodnsec/IoT-Forensics/milestone-2.md

 * **Research Methodology:** We examined and selected technical procedures to use and reference as we move into the hands on portion of our project.
 We will refer to the processes and procedures presented in the Computer Forensics Technical Procedure Manual (North Carolina State Bureau of Investigation) and the Forensic Examination of Digital Evidence: A Guide for Law Enforcement (US Department of Justice).

 * **Research and Framework Selection:** We examined multiple digital forensics frameworks from over the years and analyzed their applicability to our project.
 We determined that the Comprehensive and Harmonized framework proposed by Valgarevic and Venter was the most suitable for our needs.
 We will also refer to ACPO and NIST.

+The diagram below details the process flow of the Comprehensive and Harmonized framework.

 ![CAHDF](https://user-images.githubusercontent.com/47015888/55125008-502f2080-50d6-11e9-9637-223187b46653.png)